mikke89/RmlUiDoc/pages/lua_manual/api_reference.md

 #### `nil`{: .lua-type} <a href='#GlobalLuaFunctions-LuaPrint' name='GlobalLuaFunctions-LuaPrint'>LuaPrint</a>{: .lua-function }(`...` output)

-Print all values passed in as arguments
+Print all the values that are passed in as arguments

 ---